AdobeDocs/destination-sdk.en/help/credentials-configuration-api.md

 ---
-description: This configuration determines how Adobe Experience Platform users authenticate to your destination endpoint to activate data.
-title: Configuration options for credentials in Destination SDK
-exl-id: 63ed9a03-eb4d-46c6-85e9-6c1d84acdbad
+description: This page describes all the API operations that you can perform using the `/authoring/v1/credentials` API endpoint.
+title: Credentials API reference
 ---
-# Credentials configuration {#credentials}
+# Credentials API reference {#credentials}

 >[!IMPORTANT]
 >